josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Instead, everywhere I look, specialized craftspeople are overwhelmingly _burned out_ from fighting a losing fight to get people to _care_—a fight that is, in many ways, harder now than ever.

-I've lost track of how many exceptional developers have said they feel like they're being driven out of the industry because, essentially, they didn't stop caring when everybody else seemed to.
+I've lost track of how many exceptional developers I've heard admitting they feel like they're being driven out of the industry because, essentially, they didn't stop caring when everybody else seemed to.

 <CalloutPlusQuote>